 - have enough funds to support yourself and a flight out or extra funds to purchase one

 Simply complete the forms online, wait for a phone call, pay over the phone (it cost £160 in 2009), and boom: Working Holiday visa.
 The easiest one I’ve ever applied for.
-They even send you a starter pack in the post full of information on accommodation, bars, clubs and activities in the country, as well as their Platinum Card:
+They even send you a starter pack in the post full of information on accommodation, bars, clubs and activities in the country, as well as their Platinum Card giving you some discounts on transport, accommodation, and activities throughout the country.

-It’s really that easy, and it will be the start to one of the best years of your life.
+It’s really that easy, and it will be the start of one of the best years of your life.

 If you want to deal with a little more work but want to save a bit of money you can apply straight through the New Zealand immigration site here where you can find out all the information regarding the application and get it started.